schwarztrinker/rhcsa-vagrant-lab/README.md

 ```
 vagrant ssh workstation
 ```
-Here you can switch to user student.
+Here you can switch to theuser student.

 ```
 su - student   [PASSWORD = student]